jalanterus/WE-ARE-HIRING/openings2.md

 ## Senior FreeRTOS Engineer

-In the beginning you will be working mostly with FreeRTOS and ESP32.
+In the beginning you will be working mostly with FreeRTOS on ESP32 and/or STM32.
 When we completed certain stages, our embedded lab can be your oyster.

 We are looking for people with following characteristics: